 This is a very important part of working from home.
 You can get too involved in your work.
 It’s the same if you work in the office with all the other employees.
 You need to take regular breaks.
 Get up and move around.
 Get a drink.
 Walk around a bit.
 Stretch your neck muscles.
 Do something else that gets your mind off the work even for a minute.

-Working from home, you get to do more than walk the halls or get water which is what I usually do at work in the office with everyone else.
+While working from home, you get to do more than walk the halls or get water, which is what I usually do at work in the office with everyone else.
 You can do a load of laundry, take the dog for a walk, or even work on an exercise video.
 I have even watched a TV show as a break before getting back to work.

 You will notice that the frequent breaks will help you be more productive.